rstudio/visual-markdown-editing/docs/citations.md

 <img src="images/visual-editing-citation-completions.png" width="426"/>

 Items from Zotero will appear alongside items from your bibliography with a small "Z" logo juxtaposed over them.
-If you insert a citation from Zotero that isn't already in your bibliography then it will be automatically added to the bibliography.
+If you insert a citation from Zotero that isn't already in your bibliography, then it will be automatically added to the bibliography.

 If you are running both RStudio and Zotero on your desktop, then no additional configuration is required for connecting to your Zotero library.
-If however you using RStudio Server and/or want to access your Zotero library over the web, then a few more steps are required (see the [Zotero Web API](#zotero-web-api) section for details).
+If however you are using RStudio Server and/or want to access your Zotero library over the web, then a few more steps are required (see the [Zotero Web API](#zotero-web-api) section for details).

 ### Group Libraries